-It's easy and affordable to dramatically increase the square footage of this home.
-We've designed the lower level to allow for future finished space to increase the home's size from a 2 bedroom/2 bath, up to a 4 bedroom/3 bath.
+It's easy and affordable to dramatically increase the square footage of this home when you are ready.
+We've designed the lower level to allow for future finished space, increasing the home's size from a 2 bedroom/2 bath, up to a 4 bedroom/3 bath (finished basement plan adds 615 sq. ft.).
 But forget about that dark, musty basement your parents had.
-In The Surf House we've added the most important elements to make a basement not feel like a basement.
+We've added the most important elements to make a basement not feel like a basement.
 Including:

 Value engineering is all about creating building efficiency by carefully thinking through all the details.
 Here are just a few of these details that allow us to build this home for such a great price...

-This house design is great for anyone thinking of taking on the general contractor role themselves.
-Why?
-Because we've put the time and effort into taking the complexity out of this home whenever possible.
-So what exactly does that mean?
+This house plan was designed to make it easier to build.
+Forget about complicated roof angles, jogs in walls, or multi-step siding applications.
+Great for anyone thinking of taking on the General Contractor role themselves.
+We've put the time and effort into taking the complexity out of this home whenever possible.
 Here are a few of the steps we've taken to make this an easier build.